TheDimPause/micro.blog-typewriter-dark-plug-in/README.md

 # Typewriter dark mode

-Adds support for Dark Mode in the Typewriter design.
+Adds support for Dark Mode in the Micro.blog Typewriter design.